Nspired1/pictorial/README.md

 - Image storage, retrieval, and deletion.
 - User login and logout
 - Alerts for invalid user register and login
-- User authorization: only the creator of an image can delete their image.
 - Images are displayed by time in ascending order (most recent first).

 ## :clipboard: Pending Features

 - Eliminate image flicker when writing the description on image upload form
+- Better handling of asynchronous action from image upload, utilizing a spinner, and redirect/refresh to images list.
+- Enable Edit Image
+- Include profile page
 - Image upload for user profile image
-- Include profile page
 - UI refactor
-- Enable Reply, repost/retweet, and Likes
+- Enable Likes, Comments, and Replies in Comments
 - Threading for replies

 ## :clap: Inspiration